 Polaroid is an example of a company that didn’t approach problems with persistence or creativity.
 As digital photography began to take over in the late ’90s, Polaroid executives continued to insist that people wanted hard copy photos.
 As a result, they were forced to file for bankruptcy in 2001.

 Yelp, on the other hand, used creativity and persistence to overcome difficulties.
-The service started as a platform for getting recommendations from friends, but they couldn’t seem to get much traction.
+The service started as a platform for getting recommendations from friends, but it couldn’t seem to get much traction.
 They pivoted to focus on making it easy to write business reviews and the rest is history.

 Even in the worst circumstances, there are still options.
 During the coronavirus pandemic of 2020, many companies pivoted in big ways: